 One of the biggest blessings of Almighty Allah is water.
 Imagine a day without drinking water, Does it scares you like me?

-Well, now when Pakistan is among those regions where the scarcity of water has reached to a threatening level, we all need to make sure that we don’t even waste a drop of water.
-Even our Prophet (PBUH) has a beautiful hadith that gives us a lesson of not wasting water; it goes “Do not waste water even if you were at a running stream”
+Well, now that Pakistan is among those regions where the scarcity of water has reached a threatening level, we all need to make sure that we don’t even waste a drop of water.
+Even our Prophet (PBUH) has a beautiful hadith that gives us a lesson about not wasting water; it goes “Do not waste water even if you were at a running stream”

 When I visited Karachi

-Diarrhea: Drinking contaminated water can transmit bacteria to a body.
+Diarrhea: Drinking contaminated water can transmit bacteria to the body.
 Rotavirus is a common cause of diarrhea among children of people living in Karachi.

 Cholera: Again when water sources such as water tank, tube wells, etc are not protected or water source is present around the unhygienic, polluted area it can contaminate the water causing the transmission of bacteria through the water.

-Hepatitis A: Due to lack of sanitation system in slum areas of Karachi, water sources get contaminated with the feces from infected humans; this infected water can potentially make you suffer from a Liver disease, Hepatitis A virus.
+Hepatitis A: Due to the lack of sanitation system in slum areas of Karachi, water sources get contaminated with the feces of infected humans; this infected water can potentially make you suffer from a Liver disease, Hepatitis A virus.